1. What towns constitute the Nauset Little League?

 All players MUST wear an athletic supporter/cup

-A. The BRLL may sponsor 2 tournament teams each year.
-One team consists of 11 and 12 year olds and participates in the Little League World Series double-elimination tournament.
-The other team consists of 10 and 11 year olds and participates in the Massachusetts State level tournament.
+A. We may sponsor 2 tournament teams each year.
+One team consists of 11 and 12 year-olds and participates in the Little League World Series double-elimination tournament.
+The other team consists of 10 and 11 year-olds and participates in the Massachusetts State level tournament.

-In addition to the tournament teams sponsored by the BRLL, other teams may be formed by volunteers to participate in various town-sponsored tournaments.
+In addition to the tournament teams sponsored by Nauset Little League, other teams may be formed by volunteers to participate in various town-sponsored tournaments.
 These tournament teams are also known as “All Stars”.
-These tournaments and teams are independent of the BRLL and Little League International.
+These tournaments and teams are independent of the league and Little League International.

 11. How can I help?

 Each team has a head coach/manager and 2 assistants.
-If you feel you would like to help coach, please email the BRLL office at: BRLittleLeague@gmail.com
+If you feel you would like to help coach, please email the Board of Directors of Nauset Little League at: Nausetlittleleague@gmail.com

-There are plenty of opportunities to volunteer your time for the BRLL:
+There are plenty of opportunities to volunteer your time with Nauset Little League: